nystudio107/craft-templatecomments/README.md

 With more complicated "content builder" setups, this can help bring clarity to where the various HTML on your pages is coming from.

 This can be especially handy when dealing with OPC (Other People's Code).
+It solves [this problem](https://craftcms.stackexchange.com/questions/27769/how-can-i-print-the-name-of-every-template-being-rendered-in-html-comments-when).

 ![Screenshot](resources/screenshots/templatecomments-example.png)